cityofaustin/atd-knack-services/README.md

 ### Dealing with schema changes

 To avoid repeated API calls, Knack app metadata is stored alongside records in the Postgres database.
 This means that schema changes in your Knack app need to be kept in sync with Postgres in order to ensure that records published to downstream systems reflect these changes.
-As such, you should update the Knack metadata stored in Postgres whenever you make a schema to container.
+As such, you should update the Knack metadata stored in Postgres whenever you make a schema change to a container.
 After updating the metadata, you should also run a full replacement of the Knack record data from Knack to Postgres, and from Postgres to any downstream recipients.

 ### Other